-Jian Chen is Distinguished Global Network Professor at NYU Shanghai with an affiliated appointment at NYU.
+Jian Chen is the Director of the NYU Shanghai-ECNU Center on Global History, Economy and Culture, a Distinguished Global Network Professor of History at NYU Shanghai and a Global Network Professor at NYU.
 He is also Zijiang Distinguished Visiting Professor at East China Normal University.
 Prior to joining NYU Shanghai, he was the Michael J. Zak Professor of History for US-China Relations at Cornell University, Global Fellow of the Woodrow Wilson Center, the Philippe Roman Chair in History and International Affairs at the London School of Economics, and visiting research professor at the University of Hong Kong (2009-2013).
 He holds a PhD from Southern Illinois University and an MA from Fudan University and East China Normal University in Shanghai.

 Chen is a leading scholar in modern Chinese history, the history of Chinese-American relations, and Cold War international history.
 Among his many publications are China's Road to the Korean War (1994), The China Challenge in the 21st Century: Implications for U.S. Foreign Policy (1997), and Mao's China and the Cold War (2001).
 He is now completing a diplomatic and political biography of Zhou Enlai.